Skip to main content

 Return to top

-3.8 My details on the Electoral Register are incorrect; how do I update them?
+3.7 My details on the electoral register are incorrect, how do I update them?

 Each local authority updates Credit Reference Agencies (CRAs) at different times.
 If the information on your credit report regarding your electoral registration is incorrect, you’ll need to raise a dispute against it on your credit report and supply us with evidence from your local authority in order to update your credit file.